ShootProof/recruiting-qa/README.md

 ### Locating the _other_ "Get Started" button

-**Goal:** provide code of pseudocode to locate the "Get Started" button that appears at the bottom of the page
+**Goal:** provide code or pseudocode to locate the "Get Started" button that appears at the bottom of the page

 How would you locate the other "Get Started" button, which appears at the bottom of the page?